 Investigator on a grant application funded by the Public Health Service (PHS), NSF, or foundations that follow PHS COI regulations

-If you are an investigator on a grant application that is funded by PHS or a foundation that follows PHS COI regulations, you will be asked at proposal submission time to confirm that you have submitted an annual COI Reporting Form, and that you reported to the University a complete and accurate list of your significant financial interests for the prior 12 months (from the date of proposal submission).
+If you are an investigator on a grant application that is funded by PHS, a foundation that follows PHS COI regulations, or NSF, you will be asked at proposal submission time to confirm that you have submitted an COI Reporting Form within the previous 12 months and that you reported to the University a complete and accurate list of your significant financial interests.
 To check the list of your reported interests, please go to the COI module in InfoEd, review your last submission and update the information if necessary.
-If you have never completed a COI Reporting Form, please go to the COI module in InfoEd to submit.
+If you have never completed a COI Reporting Form, you must complete and submit through InfoEd.
 If you have questions or need help, please contact Juliane Blyth or Rebecca Haworth.

 Reporting new significant financial interests (SFIs) within 30 days of acquisition